How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: Abstract

 We consider the execution of smart contracts on Bitcoin.
 There, every contract step corresponds to appending to the blockchain a new transaction that spends the output representing the old contract state, creating a new one for the updated state.
 This standard procedure requires the contract participants to pay transaction fees for every execution step.

 In this paper, we introduce a protocol that moves most of the execution of a Bitcoin contract off-chain.
-When all participants follow this protocol, they are able to save on transaction fees.
-By contrast, in the presence of adversaries, any honest participant is still able to enforce the correct execution of the contract, according to its original semantics.
+When all participants follow this protocol, they are able to save on transaction fees, drastically reducing them.
+By contrast, whenever adversaries try to disrupt the off-chain execution, any honest participant is still able to enforce the correct contract behaviour, by continuing its execution on-chain.